 The Risk Management Function operates under the leadership of the Risk Manager who reports directly to the Senior Management and the Board.
-The Risk Management function has been outsourced to a professional with specific expertise and structured to provide analysis, challenge, understanding and oversight of each of the principal risks faced by the Company.
+The role of the Risk Manager is undertaken inhouse by an executive director with specific expertise and structured to provide analysis, challenge, understanding and oversight of each of the principal risks faced by the Company.